-"This bill is essential to keeping our democracy and the legislative branch of government functioning, safe, and accessible to all Americans.
-At a time when the U.S. Capitol and the Capitol Police continue to operate amidst immense challenges, this bill makes key investments in both resources and staffing to protect the Capitol complex from known and unknown threats and keep all those who work and visit here safe.
-It also continues upgrades to Congress' physical security and cyber defenses while strengthening the capacity of important legislative branch agencies, such as the non-partisan watchdog Government Accountability Office, which helps enhance transparency and accountability throughout the federal government and save American taxpayers money.
-Finally, the bill makes needed investments to modernize Library of Congress operations and technology and make its collection more accessible to the American people."
+"This bill makes key investments to ensure an efficient, effective, functioning government that works for the American people.
+It makes key investments in both resources and staffing to protect the Capitol complex, workers, and keep visitors safe.
+It also continues upgrades to Congress' physical security and cyber defenses while strengthening the capacity of important legislative branch agencies, such as the non-partisan watchdog Government Accountability Office, which helps enhance transparency and accountability throughout the federal government to save taxpayers money.
+It also makes needed investments to modernize the Library of Congress operations and technology and make its collection more accessible to the American people."